 And they wouldn't leave the Crown (Local Pub)

 'Cause Paddy was going to town”

 Love Irish history?
 Share your favorite stories with other history buffs in the IrishCentral History Facebook group.

 A derogatory term used in Northern Ireland to describe Catholics.
 From the Gaelic name Tadgh for Tim.

-First settlers in the South were Scots Irish and supporters of King William at Battle of the Boyne.
+The first settlers in the South were Scots Irish and supporters of King William at the Battle of the Boyne.
 They lived in hilly and remote areas, hence the term “Hillbillies.”

 * Originally published in 2013.
 Updated in July 2023.